dotLao/dotlao.github.io/README.md

 ## Mobile Application Development

 ### What We Do
-If you want to know a little more, head on over to our [Instagram](https://www.instagram.com/dotlao/)
+If you want to know a little more, check out our [Instagram](https://www.instagram.com/dotlao/)

 ___
 ***Here are a some of our current projects under development :***